Integrating monoscope with Kubernetes

 receivers: [otlp]

-processors: [k8s_attributes, memory_limiter, batch, resourcedetection, resource]
+processors: [k8s_attributes, memory_limiter, batch, resource]

 exporters: [otlp_grpc]